-- 1."I am not as young as I was when I was in school before.
-"However, your mind is now more concentrated and can focus better. - 2."I have to work, and I cannot attend day classes".
+1."I am not as young as I was when I was in school before.
+"However, your mind is now more concentrated and can focus better.

+2."I have to work, and I cannot attend day classes".
 Our classes are offered in two ways: face-to-face and online.
-This way you will have the flexibility to study in the way that suits you best. - 3."I'm too tired to study at night."
-You will discover that the Lord will bless you with strength as you prepare to serve you better with a college degree. - 4."I did not like the secular humanism that forced me to learn in previous institutions."
-We are a Christian University, and all our staff and professors are committed to uplifting Jesus Christ as Savior and Lord in all areas of our lives and the curriculum.
+This way you will have the flexibility to study in the way that suits you best.

+3."I'm too tired to study at night."
+You will discover that the Lord will bless you with strength as you prepare to serve you better with a college degree.

+4."I did not like the secular humanism that forced me to learn in previous institutions."
+We are a Christian University, and all our staff and professors are

+5."Money is a problem".
+This will always be true until we walk the streets of gold; however, you have always tried to reach your goals before, and this time is no different.
+Your faith will grow by trusting God by faith to help you fulfill this important need.